joinSamBalboa/Candy_Island/README.md

 <li>General scope of the project, it was hard to keep on adding features and work on it bit by bit</li>
 <li>Error handling was difficult compared to group projects where it would have been quicker</li>
-<li>The endurance to keep it going by the end of the project, making necessary tweak to improve the ux</li>
+<li>The endurance to keep it going by the end of the project, making necessary tweaks to improve the ux</li>
-<li>Profile being able to edit their profiles via become a vendor link and profile page wasn't able to be done due to the way in which django worked, but still researching this</li>
+<li>Profile being able to edit their profiles via become a vendor link and profile page wasn't able to be done due to the way in which Django worked, but still researching this</li>

 ## Wins
 <li>Completing a full-stack project solo with the features planned through</li>
 <li>Getting the list of vendors orders to show on the vendor page</li>
-<li>Getting the messaging app to work in realtime, allow buyers and vendors to communicate via the order</li>
+<li>Getting the messaging app to work in real time, allow buyers and vendors to communicate via the order</li>
 <li>Adding the order component to actually have the app be able to work in practice without the need of a payment gateway</li>

+## Key Learnings
+<li>Planning from beginning to end.
+Thinking of the long term and including apps in the back-end that I could potentially use to add features which were not added</li>
+<li>I learnt a lot about databases and relationships in this project which helped a lot when working on the front-end and understanding why things worked the way they did</li>
+<li>Thought too big initially but learnt to scale this back.
+I’ve definitely learnt to take deadline into consideration and knowing what I can complete in that time, and then what I could potentially add as a feature post deadline</li>

+## Bugs
+<li>When an order is made and user is taken to the order page, the modal background remains with no way of closing</li>
+<li>Sometimes the information in the header is prone to disappearing</li>

 ## Author